 If you already have training content for your employees in Word, PowerPoint or Audio/Video files, you can simply upload it to iSpring LMS and create a ready-to-use web-based course.

 iSpring Learn LMS can also be accessed from its iPhone and Android apps where students can download the course content, complete it offline and sync it with their accounts once back online.

 2. Talent LMS

-Talent LMS is another leading cloud-based learning management system that has thousands of satisfied users in the corporate and academic word.
+Talent LMS is another leading cloud-based learning management system that has thousands of satisfied users in the corporate and academic world.

 It has an attractive user interface that helps users get familiar with its options and features in no time.
-Courses can be created by uploading existing course material or by creating brand new content.
-It also gives you the option to publish courses on your own domain name.
-The courses can be viewed on mobile devices as well or by using the Talent LMS iPhone app (Android app is not available yet).
+Courses can be created by uploading existing course material or by creating brand-new content.
+It also allows you to publish courses on your domain name.
+The courses can also be viewed on mobile devices or by using the Talent LMS iPhone app (Android app is not available yet).

 You can start using Talent LMS straightaway by activating your free trial account that offers up to 5 users and 10 courses with a file size of 20MB or less.

 With more than 3,000,000 users, Litmos is one of the most popular cloud-based learning management systems.
 Along with the standard course creation, distribution and monitoring features, Litmos also supports integration with a wide range of third-party apps, including Salesforce.